Peter Norvig

 Snapshot

-- Known for: Artificial Intelligence: A Modern Approach, Google Research, Google Search quality, NASA Ames autonomy work, Udacity-era AI education, and practical AI pedagogy.
+- Known for: Artificial Intelligence: A Modern Approach, Google Research, Google Search quality, NASA Ames autonomy work, large-scale data arguments, online AI education, and practical AI pedagogy.

-- Core themes: intelligent agents, search, natural language processing, large-scale empirical AI, education, software craftsmanship, and human-centered application of AI.
+- Core themes: intelligent agents, search, natural language processing, uncertainty, large-scale empirical AI, data science, education, software craftsmanship, and practical deployment.

-- Why he matters: Norvig helped define how AI is taught, how industrial research connects to products, and how intelligent systems moved from academic examples into search, translation, speech, vision, and autonomous software.
+- Why he matters: Norvig helped define how AI is taught, how industrial research connects to products, and how intelligent systems moved from classroom examples into search, translation, speech, vision, autonomous software, and now agentic assistants.

 AIMA and AI Education